J-Weigand/macDiskMaker/README.md

 - Launch "macDiskMaker"
 - Choose the corresponding OS you'd like to install
 - Type your Mac password in the commandline and hit enter
 - Be Patient.
-The install process can take sometime.
+The install process can take some time.
 The terminal will alert you once it's finished